Direct method (education): Definition

-The direct method in teaching a language is directly establishing an immediate and audiovisual association between experience and expression, words and phrases, idioms and meanings, rules and performances through the teachers' body and mental skills, without any help of the learners' mother tongue.
+The direct method aims to completely avoid involvement of the learners' native language.
+This method is based on the assumption that the learner should experience the new language in the same way as he/she experienced his/her mother tongue as a child.
+The direct method in teaching a language is directly establishing an immediate and audiovisual association between experience, expression, words, phrases, idioms and meanings, rules, and performances through the teachers' body and mental skills.

-Direct method of teaching languages aims to build a direct way into the world of the target language making a relation between experience and language, word and idea, thought and expression rule and performance.